 The language requiring the court to provide the defendant and defense counsel with a copy of the presentence report complements the abrogation of subdivision (E), which had required the defense to return the probation report.
 Because a defendant or the government may seek to appeal a sentence, an option that is permitted under some circumstances, there will be cases in which the defendant has a need for the presentence report during the preparation of, or the response to, an appeal.
 This is one reason why the Committee decided that the defendant should not be required to return the nonconfidential portions of the presentence report that have been disclosed.
 Another reason is that district courts may find it desirable to adopt portions of the presentence report when making findings of fact under the guidelines.
-They would be inhibited unnecessarily from relying on careful, accurate presentence reports if such reports could not be retained by defendants.
-A third reason why defendant should be able to retain the reports disclosed to them is that the Supreme Court's decision in United States Department of Justice v.
-Julian, 486 U.S. 1 (1988), 108 S.Ct.
-1606 (1988), suggests that defendants will routinely be able to secure their reports through Freedom of Information Act suits.
-No public interest is served by continuing to require the return of reports, and unnecessary FOIA litigation should be avoided as a result of the amendment to Rule 32.
+They would be inhibited unnecessarily from relying on careful, accurate er: Two reasons of policy have been advanced to explain the near-presumption which Rule 32(d) erects against post-sentence withdrawal motions.
+The first is that post-sentence withdrawal subverts the "stability" of "final judgments."
+The second reason is that the post-sentence withdrawal motion often constitutes a veiled attack on the judge's sentencing decision; to grant such motions in lenient fashion might undermine respect for the courts and fritter away the time and painstaking effort devoted to the sentence process.